cipherstash/encrypt-query-language/README.md

 An ste_vec index on a encrypted JSONB column enables the use of PostgreSQL's `@>` and `<@` [containment operators](https://www.postgresql.org/docs/16/functions-json.html#FUNCTIONS-JSONB-OP-TABLE).

-An ste_vec index requires one piece of configuration: the `prefix` (a string) which is functionally similar to a salt for the hashing process.
+An ste_vec index requires one piece of configuration: the `context` (a string) which is passed as an info string to a MAC (Message Authenticated Code).
+This ensures that all of the encrypted values are unique to that context.
+It is generally recommended to use the table and column name as a the context (e.g. `users/name`).

-Within a dataset, encrypted columns indexed using an ste_vec that use different prefixes can never compare as equal.
+Within a dataset, encrypted columns indexed using an `ste_vec` that use different contexts cannot be compared.
 Containment queries that manage to mix index terms from multiple columns will never return a positive result.
 This is by design.